StackStorm-Exchange/stackstorm-pagerduty/README.md

  `{{description}}` is the title of the incident.
  `{{from_email}}` is the email address of a valid user on your PD account for `acknowledge` or `resolve`
- * Reccomended: Create your own Alias/workflow that ties the API (chat) user to this field automatically.
+ * Recommended: Create your own Alias/workflow that ties the API (chat) user to this field automatically.

 # Running Create actions

 All Create actions require a JSON object with the details for the resource being created.
 A JSON Schema is present on all `create` actions to help enforce requirements and inform structure.
 These schemas match the PagerDuty API 'request schema' documentation.
-These are intended to be used by workflows and in programatic ways.
+These are intended to be used by workflows and in programmatic ways.

 Some create actions also have a similarly named `.simple` version which provides a more form based input of required fields and commonly used optional fields.
 These will cover many use cases and provide a preformatted version of the non `simple` action.
 These are intended to be used by Action Aliases and Humans